AndersWik/anderswik.github.io/_posts/2015-02-25-Linux-Commands.markdown

 Search in file with grep
 -------------

 With grep we can search in any given file for a string.
 Navigate to the file with the terminal.
-Type `grep "text" folder-name` too search in the file.
+Type `grep "text" file-name` too search in the file.

 {% highlight bash %}
-grep "text" folder-name
+grep "text" file-name
 {% endhighlight %}

 To search in multiple files add more file names.

 {% highlight bash %}
-grep "text" folder1 folder3 folder3
+grep "text" file1 file3 file3
 {% endhighlight %}

 To search in a directory type the `-R` and the folder name instead of the filename.